Kathryn McGee: Expansion of educational options

 As the children of MDC members began to achieve developmental milestones at a delayed but steady pace there was considerable focus on the need to work constantly on discipline and language skills and physical actions that might be accomplished unconsciously by children without a disability.
 It had become increasingly apparent that early education was needed on basics that other children pick up naturally.
 At age 3 Tricia began education outside the home at Alcuin Montessori School.
 The McGees were advised to put Tricia into special education through the public school system.
-Montessori School was beginning to run grade schools at the time, but many teachers in the public schools had special education degrees which made it a better place for Tricia and other such children.
+The Montessori School was beginning to run grade schools at the time, but many teachers in the public schools had special education degrees, which made it a better place for Tricia and other such children.
 They realized that these children had to learn sociability in order to fit into society.
 They had to learn discipline.
 Many are naturally prone to want to hug and kiss everyone they meet.

 Public schools were an important place to correct such actions and assimilate those with Down Syndrome in an environment in which they could observe how to conduct themselves with others.
-Kay determined Tricia's IQ through tests at the Levinson Foundation, and later pressured the public school system not to relegate her daughter to trainable classes.
+Kay determined Tricia's IQ through tests at the Levinson Foundation and later pressured the public school system not to relegate her daughter to trainable classes.
 In 1966 Tricia was the first child with Down Syndrome who was put into the educable class in first grade rather than the trainable classes in River Forest.
 In 1975 the Education for All Handicapped Children Act was passed, stating that all American public schools accepting federal funds must provide equal access to education for children with physical and mental disabilities, including children with Down Syndrome.

 Mongolism renamed Down Syndrome

 In 1965 the World Health Organization accepted a recommendation to change the name "mongolism" to Down Syndrome.
 In 1972 Kay formally had the MDC name changed to abandon the pejorative term, mongoloid, from the organization's name.
 She signed the new articles of association which created the National Association for Down's Syndrome.
-The apostrophe and "s" were subsequently dropped and the National Association for Down Syndrome (or NADS) continues to assist disabled children and adults.
+The apostrophe and "s" were subsequently dropped, and the National Association for Down Syndrome (or NADS) continues to assist disabled children and adults.

 A national parents organization is created

 In 1973 Kay founded the second nationally known support group for Down Syndrome families.
-When two doctors from California contacted Kay to ask her help in starting the National Down Syndrome Congress (NDSC) she encouraged those that contacted her to call an organizational meeting.
+When two doctors from California contacted Kay to ask her help in starting the National Down Syndrome Congress (NDSC), she encouraged those that contacted her to call an organizational meeting.
 She went to California and participated in the startup meeting of the organization.
 The NDSC was incorporated in Illinois, which was its headquarters until the 1990s.
 Today it is headquartered in Atlanta.
 They have held a national convention for 36 years at different sites throughout the country and international conventions in seven countries.